valarauca/group-ironman-start/README.md

 There is an overwhelming number of things to do early on.
 Being an ironman means you can't simply buy questing supplies, teleports, or energy potions.
 This means we'll want to be doing a number of things at once.

 This guide is **very** detailed, but really it is only 3-4 hours.
-By the time you are done you should have almost 450_ish_ total level, can weild rune, and will be well setup to start exploring and gaming.
+By the time you are done you should have almost 450ish total level, can weild rune, and will be well setup to start gaming.
 Basically we're going to blast past the early game and get to the more fun things.

 Credit to [Ultimate Ironman Guide](https://oldschool.runescape.wiki/w/Ultimate_Ironman_Guide/Step-by-step_to_Prifddinas).
 I like the multi-questing stuff.